Building Science Terminology

 - Filtration = High-Capture Filtration Technology”

-In conclusion, I’m just not convinced that this new effort to dumb down existing building science jargon and terms into a new “user friendly lexicon” is a good idea.
-I believe it may further complicate the efforts of building scientists, industrial hygienists, building enclosure commissioning agents, architects, engineers, and design-build contractors.
-It has taken decades and much hard work to educate the design-build industry on Building Science principals and definitions.
-I feel it’s too little too late from the DOE, and that this recent effort will only be adopted by a small group and ultimately the “new and improved terms” will do more harm than good.
-I hope I’m wrong… in which case I’ll begrudgingly let go of the more scientific and historically accurate building science terminology it took me years to grasp!
+I’m not convinced that this new effort to dumb down existing building science jargon and terms into a new “user friendly lexicon” is a good idea.
+It may further complicate the efforts of building scientists, industrial hygienists, building enclosure commissioning agents, architects, engineers, and design-build contractors.
+It has taken decades and much hard work to educate the design-build industry on building science principals and definitions.
+I hope that ultimately the “new and improved terms” will do more harm than good… in which case I’ll begrudgingly let go of the more scientific and historically accurate building science terminology it took me years to grasp.